4e6/nanoid-hs/README.md

 *Nanoid>
 ```

-You can also generate HTML version as a package documentation with:
+Generate HTML version of the package documentation with:

 ```
 $ cabal new-haddock